Reporting year 2023

 The survey is funded by the Department for Education (DfE) and managed by Ipsos.
 It aims to provide information to help monitor the progress of policies and public attitudes in the area of childcare and early years education.

-The 2022 survey reports the findings of interviews, conducted between April 2022 and February 2023, with a nationally representative sample of 6,017 parents with children aged 0 to 14 in England.
-More information on the background and methodology to the study can be found in the Technical Report.
+The 2023 survey reports the findings of interviews, conducted between May 2023 and February 2024, with a nationally representative sample of 5,715 parents with children aged 0 to 14 living in England.
+Interviews are primarily carried out face-to-face.

 Where differences are commented upon, e.g. as increases or decreases, or differences between sub-groups, these differences are statistically significant.
 Where differences are not statistically significant, they are described as being ‘in line with’ or ‘unchanged from’ previous figures.